mvdan/gogrep/README.md

 The nodes resulting from applying the commands will be printed line by line to standard output.

-Example of using `-a` argument is filtering matched expressions by type.
+Here are two simple examples of the -a operand:

-       gogrep -x '$x + $y'                   // will match both numerical and string "+" operations gogrep -x '$x + $y' -a 'type(string)' // matches only concatenations
+       gogrep -x '$x + $y'                   // will match both numerical and string "+" operations gogrep -x '$x + $y' -a 'type(string)' // matches only string concatenations